Graph databases add a critical perspective that turns all data an organization collects into truly actionable intelligence.

 Graph databases enable organizations of all sizes to more easily and effective visualize massive amounts of data.

-There are already hundreds of organizations taking advantage of a graph database from Neo4j to address everything from visualizing complex data sets to driving applications processing data in real time.
+There are already hundreds of organizations using a graph database from Neo4j to address everything from visualizing complex data sets to driving applications processing data in real time.

 While many organizations are only just now seeing the tip of the iceberg when it comes to developing a wide range of next-generation applications, early adopters of graph databases are already reaping the benefits of a technology platform that turns data into a real asset.